-Murietta, CA Fentanyl Statistics
+Murrieta, CA Fentanyl Statistics

 Looking into Riverside country alone, the total number of overdose deaths was nearly 150 within 2017.
 Of those, nearly 20 were directly attributed to fentanyl.

-Considering the size of the county in relation to the state, it is evident that the opioid and fentanyl epidemic has reached California and is expanding at an alarming rate within smaller counties around the state, such as within Murietta.
+Considering the size of the county in relation to the state, it is evident that the opioid and fentanyl epidemic has reached California and is expanding at an alarming rate within smaller counties around the state, such as within Murrieta.